LeaKaftan/leakaftan/content/research/index.md

 "Lip Service to Liberal Demcoracy in Western Europe?
 Democratic Attitudes of Authoritarian, Populist and Radical Western Europeans"

-"From liberal to majoritarian democracy.
-Tolerance for illiberal democracy among dissatisfied or majoritarian democrats", co-authored survey experiment with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)
+"The Democracy I Like.
+Perceptions of Democracy and Opposition to Democratic Backsliding", co-authored survey experiment with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)

-"Name it and shame it?
-The effect of criticism on citizens’ opposition to democratic backsliding", co-authored survey experiment with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)
+"Public Debate and Citizens' Opposition to Democratic Backsliding", co-authored survey experiment with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)

 ## Rebels in Representative Democracies